 NNT Recommended Change Control Program

-Controlling changes is one of the biggest challenges facing our customers.
+Without our help, controlling changes can be one of the biggest challenges facing multi-functional IT Teams.
 The size of task, process, and coordination of effort often means that changes continue to occur outside of any planned change approvals and the IT team is unable to prevent this from continuing.
 The solution?
 NNT’s Managed Change Control Program.

 NNT’s Change Control Program is an ongoing dedicated review of all changes conducted by a qualified NNT representative who through the use of NNT Change Tracker will be able to help better contain changes within either a ‘Forward Planned Change’ or an ‘Automated Intelligent Planned Change' using rules & logic to ensure that the changes taking place are fundamentally OK and non-harmful.